AeBiCe/Greeklish/README.md

 # Greeklish
-Renames Greek filenames to "Greeklish"
+Renames Greek filenames to "Greeklish".

 ## How to use
 Clone or download repo and run `main.py`.